-Graph 1.15 portrays the historical trend of gas prices in Florida (average of all grades) and the domestic spot price of West Texas Intermediate crude oil at Cushing, OK.
-It should be noted that crude oil prices in this report cannot be compared to crude oil prices in prior year reports as the EIA (US Energy Information Administration) no longer publishes information on world crude oil prices.
-The last four fiscal years experienced a wide fluctuation in fuel prices.
-After peaking in July 2008 at over \$4 per gallon, the world crude oil prices fell rapidly reaching \$1.80 a gallon in December 2008.
+Graph 1.15 portrays the historical trend of gas prices in Florida (average of all grades).
+In FY 2008, the Florida gas price escalated from \$3.00 per gallon to over \$4.00 per gallon.
+However, starting in early fall 2008, Florida gas prices fell rapidly reaching \$1.80 per gallon in December 2008.
 During FY 2011, fuel prices continued a general upward trend to \$3.66 per gallon by June 2011.
 In the Spring of FY 2012 fuel prices showed a decline, ending the fiscal year at \$3.41 per gallon.
+Since then, fuel prices have shown a slow and steady increase, peaking in September 2012 at \$3.84 per gallon, but ending the most recent fiscal year (FY 2013) at \$3.57 per gallon.

-The dramatic slowdown in the economic activities and volatility in fuel prices are contributing to a significant decline in the highway fuel consumption rate in the State.
+The dramatic slowdown in the economic activities

+and volatility in fuel prices are contributing to a significant decline in the highway fuel consumption rate in the State.
 As illustrated in Graph 1.16, the percentage decline of fuel consumption, particularly diesel, from FY 2007 to FY 2010 signifies the impact of the economic recession.
-In FY 2011, diesel and gasoline consumption remained virtually unchanged from the preceding year.
-In FY 2012 there were further decreases in fuel consumption
+In FY 2011, diesel and motor fuel (gasoline and gasohol) consumption remained virtually unchanged from the preceding vear.
+In FY 2012 there were further decreases in fuel consumption with diesel decreasing 1.3 percent and motor fuel consumption decreasing 1.8 percent.
+In FY 2013 fuel consumption increased overall, with diesel consumption increasing 2.8 percent and motor fuel consumption increasing 0.1 percent.
+The small increase in fuel consumption can be contributed to the rise in employment in the state.